“Don’t mix business with politics.”

 Chubby, chatterbox boy who got bullied?
 My three-year-old bestie.
 Girl who walked on her tip-toes, barked, and dressed as a Kleenex box?
 We’re still in touch.
 Boy who spent second grade UNDER his desk?
 I was confused when the teachers yelled, because clearly ALL THIS was too much for him.

-Decades before the term ‘autism spectrum’ emerged, I had a working understanding of things like executive function disorder, sensory processing disorder, high sensitivity, ADHD, dyslexia, and a range of nervous system and chronic pain issues, simply because I loved my friends.
+Decades before the term ‘autism spectrum’ emerged, I had a working understanding of things like executive function disorder, sensory processing disorder, high sensitivity, dyslexia, and a range of nervous system and chronic pain issues, simply because I loved my friends.

 And when I love someone, I’m curious about them.
 When they struggle, I want to understand why.